15 Jobs AI Will Replace by 2030 | Gaper.io

 Conversational AI voice agents

-The Oxford Frey-Osborne study assigned telemarketers a 99% automation probability – the highest of any occupation studied.
-AI voice agents like Bland.ai and Synthflow now handle real-time outbound calls, navigate objections from scripts, and schedule callbacks without human intervention.
-The combination of natural voice synthesis and LLM reasoning has removed the last barrier.
-Companies deploying AI dialers report 10-15x the call volume at a fraction of the cost.
+The Oxford Frey-Osborne study assigned telemarketers a 99% automation probability, the highest of any occupation studied.
+AI voice agents like Bland.ai and Synthflow now handle real-time outbound calls, navigate objections, and schedule callbacks without human intervention.
+The combination of natural voice synthesis and LLM reasoning has removed the final barriers.
+Companies deploying AI dialers report 10 to 15x the call volume at a fraction of the cost.

 Job #03